Alem/django-jfu/README.rst

     {% load jfutags %}
     {% jfu %}

 Then create a view that will handle the uploaded files.
-By default, the URL for the view must be named **'jfu_upload'**.
+The URL for the view is expected to be named **'jfu_upload'** by default, although this can be customized (see Customization below).

 Here is an example implementation: